ufazal/blabUFAZAL/wp-content/plugins/pretty-file-links/readme.txt

-=== Plugin Name ===
+﻿=== Plugin Name ===
 Contributors: smartredfox
 Tags: file download link, pdf, doc, xls, zip, file links Requires at least: 3.0.0
-Tested up to: 3.3.2
+Tested up to: 3.5.2
-Stable tag: 0.7
+Stable tag: 0.9

 The Pretty file links plugin makes your links to files look great without you having to do any work.
+It's designed to be very easy to use, and even comes with built in styles for different set ups.
+You can see examples of Pretty File Links at [www.SmartRedFox.com](http://www.smartredfox.com/pretty-file-links-wordpress-plugin/).

 == Description ==

-The Pretty file links plugin is designed to be very easy to use, and even comes with built in styles for different set ups.
+The Pretty File Links plugin adds an extra option to the media uploader to make links inserted into the content look a lot more attractive.
+It can also be used as a straight shortcode, and can easily be extended with additional styles just by dropping the css files in to the plugin directory.
 You can see examples of Pretty File Links at [www.SmartRedFox.com](http://www.smartredfox.com/pretty-file-links-wordpress-plugin/).

-The plugin adds an extra option to the media uploader to make links inserted into the content look a lot more attractive.
-It can also be used as a straight shortcode, and can easily be extended with additional styles just by dropping the css files into your theme directory.

-If you want even more styles for the plugin these can be purchased [here](http://www.smartredfox.com/pretty-file-links-wordpress-plugin/style-pack-for-pretty-file-links/).

 == Installation ==